Tilapia are listed in the top 100 of the world’s worst introduced species.

-Under the new Biosecurity legislation people in NSW are expected to have a basic level of knowledge about the biosecurity risks they might encounter in their normal work and recreational activities.
-All community members have a general biosecurity duty to consider how actions, or in some cases lack of action could have a negative impact on another person, business enterprise, animal or the environment.
-We must then take all reasonable and practical measures to prevent or minimise the potential impact.
+Under Biosecurity legislation, all community members in NSW have a general biosecurity duty to consider how actions, or in some cases lack of action, could have a negative impact on another person, business enterprise, animal or the environment.
+We must then take all reasonable and practical measures to prevent or minimise the potential impacts of pests and diseases.

 Tilapia infestations are usually caused by people moving the fish between waterways.
 Help stop this spread with the following guidelines:

 Other fish species that Tilapia are often confused with include: